7 Simple Actions to Help Birds

 - Drink bird-friendly, shade-grown coffee which provides native habitat during the winter months for our migratory songbirds.
-You can purchase bird-friendly coffee at the Warner Park Nature Center or online.

 - Reduce, reuse, recycle plastic.
 Many animals, including birds, die from ingesting or getting entangled in plastic.
 Here are some helpful tips to reduce today!